-My 9 Month Ting Review and a Free $25 Gift for You
+My 1 Year Ting Review + A Free $25 Gift for You

 Welcome to Dan Arrington's review of Ting.
 This review is part of our "Tech Spotlight" program where we provide an in-depth, expert review on one new technology product per month.
-Already read the review?
-Click here to visit Ting and get a FREE $25 credit
+Just looking for the $25 credit?
+Click here.

 very month on the 29th, I open my mailbox and find my dreaded Verizon phone bill.